codeman061988/MarsRoverCodingExercise/README.md

 4) In either Powershell or CMD, cd to `{ProjectLocation}/src/MarsRoverCodingExercise.SPA`
 5) With the current directory set to the Angular project, restore the project dependencies by typing command `npm i` and pressing enter
 6) Once the npm indicates that all packages are installed, run the SPA by entering command `npm ng serve`
-7) Once the terminal indicates that all resources are built, open your favorate web browser and navigate to `localhost:4200`
+7) Once the terminal indicates that all resources are built, open your favorite web browser and navigate to `localhost:4200`
 8) follow the on-screen instruction

 ### TODO